tripledoublev/CV/README.md

 Welcome to my github.

-You can find out more about myself on this [bilingual site -english & -french](https://vincent.charlebois.info/)
+You can find out more about myself on this [bilingual site -> English & French](https://vincent.charlebois.info/)